Ankitaroy0810/-netflix-clone-/README.md

 ### `firebase deploy`

-You will get a hossting URL in the end.
+You will get a hosting URL in the end.
 Congratulations on deploying your own netflix clone.

+Built for DevSprint :: WebDev Track '22.
+Also using TMDB APIs.
+You can replace the the API key with yours in /src/request.js